EnhancedNetwork/TOHE-Docs/options/Neutrals/Benign/Maverick.md

 ---

 You can kill like a Serial Killer, and you win with the winning team rather than alone.
 If you die, you lose.
-* Max
-  * Set the Maximum amount of Mavericks that can be in a match
 * Kill Cooldown
   * Set how long a Maverick needs to wait to use their kill
 * Can Vent